Milenica88/vestacka-inteligencija-projekat-makeupadvisor_2025_3829/documentation.md

-# AI Makeup Advisor — Project Documentation
+# Makeup Advisor — Project Documentation

 **Faculty of Organizational Sciences, University of Belgrade**
 Course: *Tools and Methods of Artificial Intelligence and Software Engineering*